 15. Flammkuchen (Alsatian pizza)

-Watch the video below for a walkthrough, and taste, of some of these street foods in Germany.
+Watch the video below for a walkthrough and taste of some of these street foods in Germany.

-It has been around for centuries but was particularly popular during World War II because of its low cost and high nutritional value – something that people were always hungry for after rationing took effect throughout Europe.
+It has been around for centuries but was particularly popular during World War II because of its low cost and high nutritional value – something people were always hungry for after rationing took effect throughout Europe.

 Frequently Asked Questions (FAQs)

 What is the most popular street food in Germany?